tritemio/manta_manu/ES_formulas.md

 For simplicity, we assume here and in the following that all the quantities are corrected for background\cite{Ingargiola_2016}.

-Similarly to ALEX, in we have two alternation periods
+Similarly to ALEX, in PAX we have two alternation periods
 \(D_{ex}\) and \(DA_{ex}\) representing D excitation
 and D+A excitation respectively.
 Similarly, the four PAX photon stream in PAX